 When spouses have a large disparity in their incomes, they can benefit from the "marriage bonus" of filing jointly.
 That has the effect of averaging out the incomes, lowering the tax burden on the higher-earning spouse a lot while raising the taxes on the lower-earning spouse slightly.
 The couple's overall tax bill is then lowered as a result.

 When spouses earn approximately the same amount of money, the effect depends on the amount of their collective income.
 Couples with more modest matching incomes are likely to pay about the same amount of tax as before, while higher-earning couples could run into the "marriage penalty" of ending up in such a high tax bracket that they would have been better off filing as singles.
 The Tax Cuts and Jobs Act of 2017 (TCJA) reduced most of the marriage penalty except for high earners.

 Same-sex couples with higher incomes are more likely to itemize, and also have income levels where certain itemized tax deductions like mortgage interest, charitable contributions, and property taxes begin to phase out or disappear completely.
 On the other end of the income scale, combining incomes could make a couple ineligible for some tax credits and other low-income benefits.
 Unfortunately, the only good way to determine this is to calculate taxes both ways (joint and separate status).
-The TCJA has changed the tax brackets, effective tax year 2018.
+The TCJA changed the tax brackets, which are now effective for the third tax year in a row.

 Same-sex couples in some states that did not recognize gay marriage prior to the ruling already have practice doing multiple returns.
 State taxes were not as straightforward prior to the ruling, because some states that did not recognize same-sex marriage required couples to file under single status even though their federal status was married filing jointly.
 The state definition of income in these states was tied to the federal definition, forcing the preparation of an extra "dummy" federal tax return for each partner just to define income for state tax purposes.